hackneyc/piROMTest/README.md

 ## Limitations
 * The ROM file extension is assumed to be .zip
-* ROM filenames with spaces are not supported
 * Does not work with the Dreamcast emulator
   * Something to do with an input redirection from /dev/null on the command line
+* Does not work with the SNES emulator

 ## Usage
 ```